Felipewithf/coding-portfolio/README.md

 ## Credits

-This was done as part of a challenge within 4 days for at fullstack bootcamp course
+This was done as part of a coding challenge and completed within four days for around 6 hours total

 ## License

 MIT
----

 ## Tests

-Feel free to resize the screen on the github Pages environment and test the responsivenes!
+Feel free to resize the screen using "inspect" on google chrome or just resizing the window manually to test the responsivenes!